Bhupesh-V/til/Miscellaneous/my-vim-cheatsheet.md

     set wildignore+=*.jpg,*.bmp,*.gif,*.png,*.jpeg,*.avi,*.mp4,*.mkv,*.pdf,*.odt
     ```
 11. `:syntax` will output all highlight groups for syntax highlighting of the current open file.
 It can come handy when you are writing your own colorscheme.
+12. Scrolling 2 or more windows together.
+When in multiple windows (or splits), you can use `scrollbind`.
+    Pick one window then `:set scb`, pick another window `:set scb` for disabling use `:set noscb`
+13. To search for pattern in vim help text use `:helpgrep` or `:helpg`

 ### Navigation